craybinrecread

 Description

-craybinrecread reads the rec_num record of the file path and shapes it according to the dimension sizes in parameter dims.
-The data type of the record is specified by the parameter type.
+craybinrecread reads the rec_num record of the file path and shapes it according to the dimension sizes in parameter rec_dims.
+The data type of the record is specified by the parameter rec_type.
 If the size and dimensionality of the record are unknown the value -1 can be used for parameter rec_dims.
 In this case craybinrecread will read in the entire record as a singly dimensioned array.
 The file must be COS blocked.

 See Also